oskarhelgi/oskarthorleifsson.github.io/content/papers/_index.md

 ---
-title: "Papers"
+title: "Research"
-description: "Preprints and articles by Professor Dr von Igelfeld."
+description: "Work in progress, preprints, and articles by Óskar Thorleifsson."
 ---